 Microservices vs. Monolith Architecture For SaaS

-Despite the fact that many experts consider monolithic architecture as something outdated, controversy over the appropriateness of using microservices and monoliths has not stopped.
-It happens because each of these approaches has its nuances and can meet needs that the other one cannot fulfill.
+Even though many experts consider monolithic architecture as something outdated, controversy over the appropriateness of using microservices and monoliths has not stopped.
+It happens because each approach has nuances and can meet needs the others cannot fulfill.

 So, this topic is not simple and plain.
-However, we can try to understand both architecture types' features and find the way to choose the right option for specific business purposes.
+However, we can try to understand both architecture types' features and find a way to choose the right option for specific business purposes.